hhstechgroup/development-practices/standards/unit-test-standards.md

 * Faster Development
 * Faster Debugging

+Unit tests allow for quick simple explicit tests along all code paths.
+Unit tests should focus on readability and be simple.
+Tests provide the reader with examples of how the code is used.
+Test should test the happy path plus all possible scenarios including all conditional combinations and looping permutations.
+All external collaborators (objects) should either be real objects or mocks which interactions are verified.
+This includes param types where appropriate (Java method calls for example).
+For these reasons, developers tend to write code with less complicated conditionals and loops, limit nested structures and dependencies, and otherwise keep the code small and easy to test.

-# Integration Tests
+## Integration Tests
 Integration tests are used to test multiple code units/modules.
 This may include two or more different classes in the same codebase, a library component, or an external service or process.
 The main use case is libraries and external code.
 Integration tests should be used to test code that is not easily tested with unit tests.

 Integration tests are typically less desirable than unit tests due to the speed in which they run.
 An integration tests typically has to start up some sort of service which takes time.
 A service SHOULD be restarted between each test but often that is changed to start once per test in order to save time.
-This approach can lead to unstable tests and is not recommened.
+This approach can lead to unstable tests and is not recommended.
 Running integration tests may feel quick, but they are relatively much slower and that time adds up and is compounded over time.
-It's not uncommon for test suites heavy on integration tests to take and hour, while comparble unit test suites can be done in seconds to a few minutes.
+It's not uncommon for test suites heavy on integration tests to take and hour, while comparable unit test suites can be done in seconds to a few minutes.

 Unit tests will either mock a dependent object or use the real one if possible.
 Integration tests are never mocked.
 Depending on the language, mocking a library or class you do not have control of is dangerous.
 If the interface changes, the mock will continue to work and will not advise you of the error.
 Mocking out library classes should be done with care.

-# Test Driven Development (TDD)
+## Test Driven Development (TDD)
 Test Driven Development (TDD) is a subset of Unit Testing and is often confused with testing.
 TDD was popularized by Kent Beck and considered a core agile principle.
-TDD goes beyond just testing that code is functional.
-TDD helps the developer create code that is smaller, cleaner, and adhears to best practices.
+TDD goes beyond just testing code is functional.
+TDD helps the developer create code that is smaller, cleaner, and adheres to best practices.
 Code development is driven by the tests that act as a client of the unit being tested.

-TDD is a standard CWDS has commited to and developers should strive to reach this standard.
-However, TDD takes practice and a certain amount of skill.
+TDD is a standard CWDS has committed to and developers should strive to reach this standard.
+However, TDD takes practice and a certain amount of skill which improves over time.
 The best way to learn TDD is simply to do it, and if possible, pair with someone experienced with it.

-TDD is a very simple concept.
-Write a test before the code is written.
-The test MUST fail.
-Only after the test has failed is the minimal amount of code neccesary to pass the test implemented.
-The test should pass.
-Refactor any code and/or test.
-Repeat.
-This is very simple but very powerful process.
+TDD is a simple and powerful concept.
+Write the test before code is written.
+The test MUST fail prior to writing any implementation code.
+The implementation code is written only after the test has failed and only contains the minimal amount of code necessary to pass the test.
+The test should pass after the implementation code is written.
+Refactor any code and/or test to simplify and clean up code.
+Repeat the process.
 The two key areas are failing test and minimal amount of code.
-A failed test ensures that the test actually is working appropriatly.
-Often a test will pass when it should fail and the developer thinks the test is good.
-Minimal amout of code is also very important as only code that is tested is implemented.
-The tests force the code to take shape.
-If it canot be tested, then there is no benifit to that feature.
+A failed test ensures that the test actually is working.
+Often a test will pass when it should fail which leaves the developer thinking the test is valid.
+Minimal amount of code is also very important as only code that is tested is implemented.
+The tests force the code to take shape based on how it is used rather than from a vacuum.
+This prevents or limits the user from implementing extra features or stuff that might be needed in the future, or forgetting to test certain conditions.

 TDD is not without criticism and some interesting debates have occurred various public discussions.
 One main issue is TDD involves a different workflow than most developers are used to.
 It takes time to get comfortable with it, and many choose not to devote the time.
 Testing is an art and it is easy to create bad tests and code despite using TDD.
 TDD doesn't enforce you write good code, but it does make it harder to test when the code violates best practices.

 Code coverage for TDD is near 100% since code can only be implemented if there is a test.
 However, there are some cases where testing may not be necessary.
 A typical exception is code that is too simple to test.
 This typically applies to accessor methods that just return a property value.
 This does not apply to any code with any logic, even if it is trivial.
-Occaionally there may be some code that is too difficult to test with unit testing.
+Occasionally there may be some code that is too difficult to test with unit testing.
 In these cases either integration or functional tests should be used.

-# Unit Test vs TDD
+## Unit Test vs TDD
 Unit tests are not the same as TDD.
 Unit tests are just tests while TDD is a methodology on how to test and write code.
 TDD typically involves unit tests but can be applied to other types of tests.
 Unit tests can be written before, during, or after code has been written.
-Typically if unit tests are a requirement but not TDD, then only partial coverage is acheived.
+Typically if unit tests are a requirement but not TDD, then only partial coverage is achieved.
 Real TDD ensures near 100% coverage.

 # Best Practices
 Unit tests are subject to bad code themselves.
 Several best practices exist to prevent tests from becoming a drag on development